dtarnawsky/capacitor-exif-test/README.md

 Your application should then pass the photo and geolocation information to your backend API for processing (you could update the EXIF data on the backend to include this).

+### Modifying EXIF data
+You can modify EXIF data using piexifjs.
+CameraService provides a method process which takes the image from the camera, the GPS location and produces a image that contains the EXIF data containing the location.